turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 ### Projects

 ## Linked Lists
+Linked List was an awesome project, we did it all in vanila JS so we learned a lot about creating elements, appending and removing elements.

 * [GitHub URL](https://github.com/sospinar21/LinkedList)
 * [GitHub Pages](https://sospinar21.github.io/LinkedList/)
 * [Original Assignment](http://frontend.turing.io/projects/linked-list.html)

 ### Evaluation Comments
-Through all 4 phases with some bugs: read button does not toggle red, URL validation buggy, hover still works on disabled button
+Through all 4 phases
 ### Evaluation Scores -- Evaluated by Pam
 ### Functional Expectations
 Proficient: Application meets all of the functional expectations in Phase Three.